Bimbo Canada

-Canada Bread Company, Ltd. is a Canadian producer and distributor of packaged fresh bread and bakery products.
+Bimbo Canada, formerly Canada Bread Company, Ltd. is a Canadian producer and distributor of packaged fresh bread and bakery products.
 The company operates 17 bakeries and employs over 4,800 employees across Canada.

 Purchased by Grupo Bimbo (BIMBOA:Mexico) on May 23, 2014 for CAD$1.83 billion, Canada Bread is currently led by Alejandro Pintado, President, and operates as an independent business unit of the global baking company.

-Logo

-The logo is a combination of a "CB" (the company's initials), a Maple Leaf, and a wheat shoot.
-It was designed by Phil Slous.